wtaranto/DSPS_wtaranto/HW4/README.md

 HW4 - PHYS661 - 25fall
 Group: William Taranto

-Methdology: Nothing of note
+Methdology: Used stackexchange for a couple of astropy questions.

-TODO:
-* finsh methodology of README.md